andrew/ultimate-awesome/README.md

 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-multibody-dynamics-simulation](https://github.com/jslee02/awesome-multibody-dynamics-simulation) - :sunglasses: A curated list of resources for multibody dynamics simulation papers.
+- [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [amx-guide](https://github.com/mikeroyal/amx-guide) -  Advanced Matrix Extensions (AMX) Guide.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - Collection of Datasets for Legal Text Processing.
 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
 - [Awesome-Literature-ILoGs](https://github.com/Xtra-Computing/Awesome-Literature-ILoGs) - Awesome literature on imbalanced learning on graphs.
+- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-trunk-based-dev](https://github.com/cgbystrom/awesome-trunk-based-dev) - A curated list of trunk based development resources.
 - [awesome-cml](https://github.com/chameleon-team/awesome-cml) - Awesome for chameleon.
 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.